-The Superintendent’s credential is designed for administrators to strengthen their skills and knowledge to effectively lead school districts.
+The Superintendent’s credential (pending approval) is designed for administrators to strengthen their skills and knowledge to effectively lead school districts.
 Students focus on management, school finance, public relations, and more in order to provide effective service to your community.

-> Actual requirements may vary, based on current licensure and previous coursework.
+Actual requirements may vary, based on current licensure and previous coursework.

 Administrators must know how to effectively manage resources in order to attain school objectives.
 Students will study the theories of management and learn how they relate to effective decision-making.
 Discussion will focus on the study of research and data-based program evaluation, management and the use of information systems, planning and education improvement processes.
 By concentrating efforts toward these areas, administrators will develop effective management skills.

 The quality of fiscally based decisions that impact the students who attend our schools is often dependent upon the knowledge and judgment of the school administrator who understands the relationship between revenues and the development and maintenance of programs designed to benefit students.
 Attainment of competence in school finance is a lifelong process that requires flexible and analytical thinking.
 This course is designed to provide students with an overview of the fundamental principles that govern school finance.

 The school plant is an important component of a safe and healthy school climate.
 This course provides methods and procedures of developing, operating and maintaining school facilities.

 An overview of the history, theory and research techniques and applications of public relations.
 This course also includes an introduction to public relations writing and design.
 Projects include brochure preparation, problem research and news releases.
 There will be a focus on critical analysis of public relations problems and remediation.